EarthEdSTEM/earthed-iot-programs-tutorials/T_LED.md

 ## Step 4 - Prepare to Code!
 Delete unused blocks
 --------------------
+**Skip to Step 5 if you are leaving your old code on the desktop.
+Otherwise:**
 1. Clear the previous blocks by dragging them to the menu bar.
 2. Place a ``||basic:forever||`` block and a ``||basic: on start||`` onto the work space.
 ![Deleting code](https://raw.githubusercontent.com/EarthEdSTEM/IOT_Smart_City/main/Images/Delete_code.png)